Paul Lucas (playwright): Career

-In 2012, Lucas turned his attention to creating his own work.
-He spent several years conducting interviews with men and women of the transgender community.
-After workshop productions at Rutgers University, the Lyric Theater in Bridport (UK), and the Actors Center (London), he created Trans Scripts, Part I: The Women with the guidance of his dramaturge, Morgan Jenness, and produced the play at the Pleasance Theater during the Edinburgh Festival Fringe in 2015 under the direction of Linda Ames Key.
-Trans Scripts received a Fringe First Award, a High Commendation from Amnesty International for Freedom of Expression, as well as nominations for the Best of Edinburgh Award, the Holden Street Theaters Award, and the Feminist Fest Award.
-On November 23, 2015, the American Repertory Theater (ART) at Harvard University sponsored a one-night reading of the script.
-ART produced the play in 2017, with support from grants by the National Endowment for the Arts.
-Cast members of Trans Scripts, Part I: The Women have included Calpernia Addams, Eden Lane, Bianca Leigh, Rebecca Root, and Jack Wetherall.
+In 2012, Lucas turned his attention to creating his own work, beginning with the play Trans Scripts, Part I: The Women, with the assistance of dramaturge Morgan Jenness, produced at the Pleasance Theater during the Edinburgh Festival Fringe in 2015, directed by Linda Ames Key.
+It received a Fringe First award, a High Commendation from Amnesty International for Freedom of Expression, and nominations for the Best of Edinburgh Award, the Holden Street Theaters Award, and the Feminist Fest Award.
+In 2015, the American Repertory Theater sponsored a one-night reading of the script at Harvard University and produced the play in 2017, with support from grants by the National Endowment for the Arts.

-Lucas is currently working on the sequel for Trans Scripts, Part I: The Women, called, Trans Scripts, Part II: The Men.